Table of Contents

 Disc-stack centrifuges for different current frequencies have different gear sets.
 The difference is that the 50 Hz motor operates at 1,500 RPM while the 60 Hz motor runs at 1,800 RPM.
 Given that the centrifuge bowl needs to rotate at basically the same speed, the transmission gears’ design ensures that the bowl spindle rotates at the same RPM, irrespective of the voltage frequency.

 Now, if a set of gears designed for 60Hz voltage frequency is accidentally installed and operated with 50 Hz voltage, the gear ratio will prevent the bowl from coming up to the designed speed.
 Checking the gear set and replacing it with the correct set of gears fixes this cause of low bowl speed.

 Following the above description, the centrifuges for 50 Hz and 60 Hz operation also have friction blocks of different weights.
-The weight difference between the two friction blocks is to transmit the same torque via friction at a lower (50 Hz) speed as at a higher speed (60 Hz).
-The 60 Hz blocks being lighter than the 50 Hz blocks.
+The weight difference between the two friction blocks transmits the same torque via friction at a lower (50 Hz) speed as at a higher speed (60 Hz).
+The 60 Hz blocks are lighter than the 50 Hz blocks.

 In case a centrifuge is operating at 50 Hz voltage and is fitted with 60 Hz blocks (lightweight), the torque transmitted will not be sufficient to get the bowl up to the designed speed.

 Wrong friction blocks can cause low bowl speed and need checking as part of an insufficient bowl speed investigation.

 The presence of the friction clutch in most centrifuges causes a surge of current during startup.
 This current drops down and stabilizes once the centrifuge bowl reached operating speed.